 Open bite is a type of malocclusion in which the upper and lower teeth tilt forward and do not touch when the mouth is closed.
 Although less common than overbite, open bite is still quite common and treatable.
 Many people with open bite opt for corrective treatment in adulthood in order to feel more comfortable with their smile.

 If this sounds like you, you’re in luck: these days, there are a number of viable treatment methods available for folks seeking to correct bite issues quickly, discreetly, and without breaking the bank.
-With this in mind, let’s discuss what open bite is, what causes it, and the most effective ways to correct it.
+With this in mind, let’s discuss what open bite is, what causes it, and the different to correct it.

 Table of Contents